mirkomkr/mirkomkr/README.md

+For the Italian version of this README, please refer to [README in Italiano](./README.it.md).

 # 👋 Hello World!
 I'm Mirko!

 🎯 **Front-End Developer** | Continuously learning to improve my skills in web development and technology.